-I’m willing to go out on a limb here and guess that most stories of kindness do not begin with formerly drug-addicted celebrity bad boys.
+I’m willing to go out on a limb here and guess that most stories of kindness do not begin with a formerly drug-addicted celebrity bad boy turned Marvel movie megastar.
 Mine does.
-You may or may not be a fan, but I am: His name is Robert Downey Jr., and it was the early ’90s (I was barely 20 years old) when this story took place.
+You may or may not be a fan, but I am: His name is Robert Downey Jr., and it was the early ’90s (I was barely 20 years old, and he was years away from donning the Iron Man suit) when this story took place.

 It was at a garden party for the ACLU of Southern California—my stepmother was the executive director of the organization.
 I was escorting my grandmother to the event.

 There isn’t enough room in this story to explain to you everything my grandmother was—I would need volumes.
 So for the sake of brevity, I will tell you that she was beautiful even in her 80s, vain as the day is long, and whip smart, though her type of intelligence did not include recognizing young celebrities.

 I pointed out Robert Downey Jr. to her when he arrived, in a gorgeous cream-colored linen suit, with Sarah Jessica Parker on his arm.
 My grandmother shrugged, far more interested in piling her paper plate with cheese.
 He wasn’t Cary Grant or Gregory Peck.
 What did she care?

 The afternoon’s main honoree was Ron Kovic, whose time in the Vietnam War left him in a wheelchair and whose story had recently been immortalized in the Oliver Stone film Born on the Fourth of July.
 I mention the wheelchair because it played a role in what happened next.